ChrisCummins/pip-db/Documentation/Log.md

 3. Construction phase
 4. Transition phase

-**Problems with RUP**

-It is isn't open source.
+Problems with RUP - It is isn't open source.
 A user license for the Rational Method Composer must be bought from IBM for $1,080.00 dollars, and so I must look for alternatively so as not to violate my personal goal of using purely open source tools/frameworks.

-**OpenUP**

-The Open Unified Process, alternatively known as the Eclipse Process Framework (EPF).
+OpenUP - The Open Unified Process, alternatively known as the Eclipse Process Framework (EPF).
 This offers an open source minimalist implementation of RUP.

 > OpenUP is a lean Unified Process that applies iterative and incremental
 > approaches within a structured life-cycle.
 OpenUP embraces a pragmatic, agile